-The Pfizer-BioNTech Original (Non-Bivalent) and Bivalent, Moderna Original (Non-Bivalent), and Novavax vaccines are available in Alberta.
-For information about the protein-based vaccine, read the vaccine information sheet on ImmunizeAlberta.ca.
+The Pfizer-BioNTech Bivalent and Moderna Bivalent mRNA vaccines are available in Alberta.
+The Novavax vaccine may not be available in Alberta, and its availability is not guaranteed.
+For information about the protein-based vaccine, read the vaccine information on ahs.ca/immunize.